jdxali/githubActionartifact/README.md

 # Using Artifacts

 - Build and upload binaries for windows and linux
-- Download and test binaries on both platforms
+- Download and test binaries on both platformshhh
 # githubActionartifact